 Radioactive tracer: For PET scans, you’ll have an IV infusion of a radioactive tracer an hour before your scan.

 Results: MRI, CT scan or PET scan results are usually available within a couple of days.
-A radiologist will write a report your doctor will discuss with you.
+A radiologist will write a report that your doctor will discuss with you.

 Before an MRI, tell your doctor and the technicians if you have any metal in your body.
 This includes surgical implants, pacemakers or shrapnel.
 An MRI’s strong magnetic field can affect metal objects.
 This could cause serious complications.